andguasta/sae-temv2/Wwise-Rclone.md

 To check where our `config` is stored you can type this command: `rclong config file` and it will return the path.
 Go to that place and open the file `rclone.conf` with a text editor.

-Now your config file should look something like this:
+Your config file should look something like this:
 ```
 [wwise-proj]
 type = drive